 James B. Flaws is responsible for all financial functions at Corning Incorporated, including Accounting, Control, Investor Relations, Shared Services, and Treasury.
-In addition to his financial duties, he also oversees Legal and Corporate Communications.
+In addition to his financial duties, he also oversees Corporate Communications.
 He chairs Corning’s Risk Council, which oversees the company’s enterprise risk processes.

 Flaws joined Corning Incorporated in 1973.
 He held a variety of positions within Corning's Consumer Products group, including division controller; general manager, Department Store Business; division vice president, Business Development; and vice president and chief financial officer.